Hospital‑grade vital signs from $44 of WiFi hardware.

 HR / RR predictions vs Polar H10 ground truth

-Signal path
+Signal pipeline

 1. Variance-rank top-K subcarriers